-Layoffs hit Mozilla as it shifts attentions away from commercial products
+Layoffs hit Mozilla as it shifts its focus

 The nonprofit org confirmed the layoffs with TechCrunch, though won’t comment on specific numbers.
 The move is a further sign of struggle for Mozilla, whose Firefox browser has seen a significant dip in market share over the past several years, taking a backseat to Google’s immensely popular Chrome browser.

 Part of the company’s bid to stay relevant has been an expansion into other key categories, with the launch of products like Firefox OS, a mobile operating system designed to bring low cost handsets to developing markets.
-The Connected Devices initiative was part of that push, with a stated mission to:
+The Connected Devices initiative was part of that push, with a stated mission to,

 Influence the design of the devices and protocols that make up the Internet of Things to ensure that they embody the values enumerated by the Mozilla manifesto, including openness, accessibility, decentralization, interoperability, security, privacy and individual empowerment.